No, you do not have to sing every single number. There is lots of fun and creativity here, though, with lyrics by barbershopper Tom Larsen.

-This pop classic speaks to all the men in your audience—and the women sure do hope they will listen.
+This popular classic speaks to all the men in your audience—and the women sure do hope the menfolk will listen.

 A cool/hot show tune, this swingy number will have your audiences swaying in their seats and smiling from ear to ear.